Radiology Services

-At Three Rivers Hospital, we offer a wide variety of diagnostic imaging modalities (see below).
-We also have the ability to send and receive studies for patients whose provider practices at another facility.
+At Three Rivers Hospital, we offer a wide variety of diagnostic imaging methods (see below).
+We are happy to send and receive studies for patients whose provider practices at another facility.
 This allows you to have the study done close to home, and your provider to have the results when you arrive at your next appointment.
-This means less travel for the patient and less stress about potential outcomes, and providers love the efficient electronic access to patient information.
+This means less travel for the patient and less stress about potential outcomes.

-In 2015, we upgraded to a 32-slice CT, which acquires more images in less time, and at considerably lower radiation dosage to the patient.
-This leads to better image quality and better diagnoses while improving patient comfort and safety.
+In 2015, we upgraded to a 32-slice CT, which collects more images in less time and with lower radiation dosage to the patient.
+This leads to better image quality and more accurate diagnoses while improving patient comfort and safety.

 Hours